FreeFem/FreeFem-doc/docs/documentation/MeshGeneration.md

 		real[int, int] ff1(leman); //read image
 		//and set it in a rect. array
 		int nx = ff1.n, ny = ff1.m;
-		//build a Cartesian mesh such that the origin is on the right place. mesh Th = square(nx-1, ny-1, [(nx-1)*(x), (ny-1)*(1-y)]);
+		//build a Cartesian mesh such that the origin is in the right place. mesh Th = square(nx-1, ny-1, [(nx-1)*(x), (ny-1)*(1-y)]);
 		//warning the numbering of the vertices (x,y) is
 		//given by $i = x/nx + nx* y/ny $
 		fespace Vh(Th, P1);
 		Vh f1;
-		f1[] = ff1; //transform array in finite element function.
+		f1[] = ff1; //transform array in finite element functions.
 		nc = isoline(Th, f1, iso=0.25, close=1, Curves, beginend=be, smoothing=.1, ratio=0.5);
 	}